gvenit/kan-fpga/to-do.md

 # Inquiries

-- [ ] what is grid and scale share?
+- [x] what is grid and scale share?
-- [ ] why the instantiations of verilog headers?
+- [x] why the instantiations of verilog headers?
+- [ ] when do we need the axi lite interface and when the BRAM interface?